Nico-Curti/graphomics/README.md

 ## Prerequisites

-The complete list of requirements for the `graphomics` packagegraphomics` package is reported in the [requirements.txt](https://github.com/Nico-Curti/graphomics/blob/main/requirements.txt)
+The complete list of requirements for the `graphomics` package is reported in the [requirements.txt](https://github.com/Nico-Curti/graphomics/blob/main/requirements.txt)

 ## Installation